HabanaAI/Gaudi-tutorials/PyTorch/triton_inference_server/README.md

 ## Build a Triton Container Image

 Since a Triton server is launched within a Docker container, a container image tailored for Intel® Gaudi® AI accelerator is needed.
-Based on the guidelines detailed in the [Setup_and_Install GitHub repository](https://github.com/HabanaAI/Setup_and_Install/tree/main/dockerfiles), once can build such image:
+Based on the guidelines detailed in the [Setup_and_Install GitHub repository](https://github.com/HabanaAI/Setup_and_Install/tree/main/dockerfiles), one can build such image:

 ```bash
 git clone https://github.com/HabanaAI/Setup_and_Install/